aws-neuron/aws-neuron-sdk/neuron-intro/devflows/dlc-then-ec2-devflow.rst

 -----------------

 1. Launch an Inf1 Instance
-	.. include:: /neuron-intro/install-templates/launch-inf1-dlami.rst
+	.. include:: /neuron-intro/install-templates/launch-inf1-ami.rst

-	To deploy your container using a Jupyter Notebook see :ref:`setup-jupyter-notebook-steps-troubleshooting`

-2. Deploy an inference container on your inf1 instance:
+2. Once you have your EC2 environment set according to :ref:`tutorial-docker-env-setup`, you can build and run a Neuron container using the :ref:`how-to-build-neuron-container` section above.

-	Follow the `Getting Started with Deep Learning Containers for Inference on EC2 <https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-ec2-tutorials-inference.html>`_.
+..
+[DLC specific flow, uncomment when DLC available] Follow the `Getting Started with Deep Learning Containers for Inference on EC2 <https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/deep-learning-containers-ec2-tutorials-inference.html>`_ and use the appropriate DLC container.

 .. note::